visforvali/visforvali.github.io/gamedev.md

 # /gamedev

-Below is a list of games written for scholarly, creative, pedagogical, or activist reasons, listed in reverse chronological order.

-These games aren't officially published as standalone pieces (refer to self-hosted publications for those) &mdash; and most either will not be through traditional academic routes or are previews of longer works-in-progress.
+Below is a list of games and webtexts written for scholarly, creative, pedagogical, or activist reasons, listed in reverse chronological order.
+These games aren't officially published as standalone pieces (refer to <a href="selfhost.html">/selfhost</a> for published webtexts housed here) and most either will not be through traditional academic routes or are components of longer WIPs I intend to publish someday.

-Gameplay ranges from minutes to as long as you feel like playing.

 ## <a href="tinygames/if_to_move_the_soul_a_writer/play.html" target="_blank">If to Move a Soul, the Writer</a>
 &#169; 2024
+Average Session: 30 min

 _Content tags_: 16-bit tinygame, academic ableism, chronic pain and fatigue, diaspora, digital composition, Oulipo